awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 A clause that sets the table definition for table properties\.
 Table properties are case\-sensitive\.
  'compression\_type'='*value*'
- A property that sets the type of compression to use if the file name does not contain an extension\.
+ A property that sets the type of compression to use if the file name doesn't contain an extension\.
 If you set this property and there is a file extension, the extension is ignored and the value set by the property is used\.
 Valid values for compression type are as follows:
 + bzip2
 + gzip
 + none
 + snappy
 'numRows'='*row\_count*'
 A property that sets the numRows value for the table definition\.
 To explicitly update an external table's statistics, set the numRows property to indicate the size of the table\.
 Amazon Redshift doesn't analyze external tables to generate the table statistics that the query optimizer uses to generate a query plan\.
-If table statistics are not set for an external table, Amazon Redshift generates a query execution plan based on an assumption that external tables are the larger tables and local tables are the smaller tables\.
+If table statistics aren't set for an external table, Amazon Redshift generates a query execution plan based on an assumption that external tables are the larger tables and local tables are the smaller tables\.
 'skip\.header\.line\.count'='*line\_count*'
 A property that sets number of rows to skip at the beginning of each source file\.
 'serialization\.null\.format'=' '